minetest-mods/irc/README.txt

     mt_irc.debug (boolean, default false)
         Whether to output debug information.

-    mt_irc.connect_on_join (boolean, default false)
+    mt_irc.auto_connect (boolean, default false)
-        If true, players are connected by default.
-If false, players have to use the /irc_connect command to connect to the server.
+        If true, the bot is connected by default.
+If false, a player with `irc_admin' privilege has to use the /irc_connect command to connect to the server.

+    mt_irc.auto_connect (boolean, default false)
+        If true, players join the channel automatically upon entering the game.
+If false, each user must manually use the /join command to join the channel.
+In any case, the players may use the /part command to opt-out of being in the channel.

 USAGE
 -----